 CONCLUSION

-Based on the findings and discussions, the researcher has made final conclusion dealing with the effect of Youtube`s video blogging (vlog) in junior high school student`s second language acquisition and learning.
+Based on the findings and discussions, the researcher has made a final conclusion dealing with the effects of Youtube`s video blogging (vlog) in junior high school student`s second language acquisition and learning.
 The conclusions can be explained as follows.

 Youtube`s video blogging (vlog) can influence the student in second language acquisition and learning.
-The effect of vlog is in student`s improvement with the structure of English language words and sentences based on video reconstructing in with new words in same structure found on video.
-It can be seen from the observation on the students that they can do it well.
-Students`s English language vocabulary are also developed based on various genres of video they watch before.
+The effect of vlog is in student`s improvement with the structure of English language words and sentences found in different videos and reconstructing it with new words in same structure found in other videos or different parts of the same video.
+It can be seen from the observation of the students that they can do it well.
+Students`s English language vocabulary techniques are also developed based on various genres of video they watch before.
 Youtube`s video blogging (vlog) has big role in informal environment second language acquisition and learning in English language.

 REFERENCES